3osmic/Group3-repo-projects/Playwright-Lab.md

 To install pytest-playwright, type the following command in either your command line or terminal:

 `pip install pytest-playwright`

+### Step 4: Install New Browsers
+In order for you to install new browsers, you need to enter the following command into the command line or terminal:

+`playwright install`

+This command installs the latest versions of the three browsers that Playwright supports: Chromium, Firefox, and WebKit.

 ## FAQ (Frequently Asked Questions)
  <a id="faq"></a>